BSc (Hons)

 - The full degree will offer duel accreditation from the CMI and include a CMI Diploma at Level 5, and Chartered Manager status;

-- The full programme is also accredited and linked to the professional bodies the Chartered Institute of Logistics and Transport (CILT) and the Chartered Institute of Procurement and Supply (CIPS), which allows the BSc to be mapped to professional standards and entry to membership routes.
+- The full programme is accredited to the professional body the Chartered Institute of Logistics and Transport (CILT) which allows the BSc to be mapped to professional standards and entry to membership routes.

 Why Choose Lincoln